glenkleidon/galkam.AspNetCore.JSONElementStream/README.md

     private void ConfigureJsonFileWriter()
     {
-        // 1.
-Identify the elements, and their types. var elements = new StreamedElements();
+        // Create elements Collection, then add their Path and ElementWriterType. var elements = new StreamedElements();

         // I want to be able to intercept a Base64 encoded element and string property elements.Add("$.document", new Base64ToTempFileWriter());
         elements.Add("$.fileName", new StringValueStreamWriter());

+        // Specify when to use this Context var jsonEndpoints = new List<string>() { "/api/document/upload" };
+        var jsonContentTypes = new List<string>() { "application/json", "application/json;charset=utf-8" };

-        // Now plug in a Element Streamer. var elementStreamer = new JsonElementStreamer(elements);
+        // Now create in a Element Streamer. var elementStreamer = new JsonElementStreamer(elements);

-        var jsonRequestContext = new ElementStreamingRequestContext(jsonEndpoints, jsonContentTypes, elements, elementStreamer);
+        // And plug into a new context var jsonRequestContext = new ElementStreamingRequestContext(jsonEndpoints, jsonContentTypes, elements, elementStreamer);

         // Add event handlers to manage the events - do nothing.
-        jsonRequestContext.OnElementStarting = s => true; // do nothing when the element name is detected

-        jsonRequestContext.OnElementCompleted = s =>
-        true; // do nothing when the element data is complete.
+        jsonRequestContext.OnElementStarting = s => true; // do nothing when the element name is detected jsonRequestContext.OnElementCompleted = s => true; // do nothing when the element data is complete.

         this.ElementStreamingRequestContexts.Add(jsonRequestContext);
     }

 }